A Strong Ward Representative Who Listens.

 A Better Zoning Code.

 Zoning reform presents an important opportunity to provide clearer rules that will guide the city’s future.
-At this stage we are all still learning about the revised draft of zoning redesign that will come out this spring and how the new rules would apply to our neighborhoods.
 I am supportive of the zoning redesign process and hopeful that it will result in a clear framework that will preserve what works in Newton while moving us forward.
 When the zoning reform project resumes, citizen input will be critical, and I am committed to keeping residents informed and gathering feedback about how the new rules will apply in our neighborhoods.

 Sound Fiscal Management.